hyperledger/besu-docs/docs/Reference/API-Methods.md

 ### eth_sendRawTransaction

 Sends a [signed transaction](../HowTo/Send-Transactions/Transactions.md).
 A transaction can send ether, deploy a contract, or interact with a contract.
+Set the maximum transaction fee for transactions using the [`--rpc-tx-feecap`](CLI/CLI-Syntax.md#rpc-tx-feecap) CLI option.

 You can interact with contracts using [eth_sendRawTransaction or eth_call].